United States Department of Homeland Security

-The United States Department of Homeland Security (DHS) is the U.S. federal executive department responsible for public security, roughly comparable to the interior or home ministries of other countries.
-Its stated missions involve anti-terrorism, border security, immigration and customs, cyber security, and disaster prevention and management.
+The United States Department of Homeland Security (DHS) is the U.S. federal executive department responsible for public security, roughly comparable to the interior, home, or public security ministries in other countries.
+Its missions involve anti-terrorism, civil defense, immigration and customs, border control, cybersecurity, transportation security, maritime security and sea rescue, and the mitigation of weapons of mass destruction.

-It began operations in 2003, formed as a result of the Homeland Security Act of 2002, enacted in response to the September 11 attacks.
-With more than 240,000 employees, DHS is the third-largest Cabinet department, after the Departments of Defense and Veterans Affairs.
+It began operations on March 1, 2003, after being formed as a result of the Homeland Security Act of 2002, enacted in response to the September 11 attacks.
+With more than 240,000 employees, DHS is the third-largest Cabinet department, after the departments of Defense and Veterans Affairs.
 Homeland security policy is coordinated at the White House by the Homeland Security Council.
-Other agencies with significant homeland security responsibilities include the Departments of Health and Human Services, Justice, and Energy.
+Other agencies with significant homeland security responsibilities include the departments of Health and Human Services, Justice, and Energy.

 History

 Creation

 In response to the September 11 attacks, President George W. Bush announced the establishment of the Office of Homeland Security (OHS) to coordinate "homeland security" efforts.
-The office was headed by former Pennsylvania Governor Tom Ridge, who assumed the title of Assistant to the President for Homeland Security.
+The office was headed by former Pennsylvania governor Tom Ridge, who assumed the title of Assistant to the President for Homeland Security.
 The official announcement states:

 Ridge began his duties as OHS director on October 8, 2001.
 On November 25, 2002, the Homeland Security Act established the Department of Homeland Security to consolidate U.S. executive branch organizations related to "homeland security" into a single Cabinet agency.
-The Gilmore Commission, supported by much of Congress and John Bolton, helped further solidify need for the department.
+In January 2003, the office was superseded, but not replaced by the Department of Homeland Security and the White House Homeland Security Council, both of which were created by the Homeland Security Act of 2002.
+The Homeland Security Council, similar in nature to the National Security Council, retains a policy coordination and advisory role and is led by the assistant to the president for homeland security.
+The Gilmore Commission, supported by much of Congress and John Bolton, helped to solidify further the need for the department.
 The DHS incorporated the following 22 agencies.